wikimedia/mediawiki-extensions-AdvancedSearch/docs/adding_fields.md

 }
 ```

 If you're getting strings as input, remember to trim the whitespace at the beginning and end of the value.
-Please think of all possible values that might come from yoir field.
+Please think of all possible values that might come from your field.
 You might need to quote and/or escape the values coming from your field.

 #### init